 You can program a sprite using the programming palette.
 The sprites are the target of all the actions performed in Scratch programming.
 By default, the sprite is a cat avatar.

-You can also select sprites from the sprite library.
-Click on choose a sprite on the bottom left corner.
+You can also select sprites from the Sprite library.
+Click on choose a sprite in the bottom left corner.

 Scratch also gives you an option to paint your own sprite or upload any external sprite.
 To delete a sprite, click on the dustbin icon present on top of the sprite.

-Stage area is where the action happens.
-Sprites appear, disappear, move, interact as they follow the scripts.
-You can also go into full screen by clicking on the Full screen control on the top right corner.
+The stage area is where the action happens.
+Sprites appear, disappear, move, and interact as they follow the scripts.
+You can also go into a full screen by clicking on the Full-screen control on the top right corner.

 The Stage Area makes use of (x, y) coordinates for knowing the location of different objects/sprites in it.
-(0, 0) is the location at the center of the stage.
+(0, 0) is the location at the centre of the stage.